davidcolton/data_analysis_with_pandas_polars_and_python/README.md

-# data_analysis_with_pandas_polars_and_python
+# Data Analysis with Pandas, Polars and Python
-Working through Data Analysis with Pandas and Python and converting to Polars
+Working through the fantastic Data Analysis with Pandas and Python book / video course and converting the examples to Polars so that I can learn Polars.